Back to insights

 Article

-A recent article in SBTi’s beyond value chain mitigation (BVCM) series outlines rapid and no-regrets steps that companies can take to reduce emissions outside their value chains to contribute to a global net zero society.
+A recent article in SBTi’s beyond value chain mitigation (BVCM) series outlines rapid and no-regrets steps that companies can take to reduce emissions outside their value chains to contribute to a global net-zero society.

 SBTi’s Net-Zero Standard is the leading framework for setting net-zero targets based on climate science.
-While setting out clear reduction requirements for direct and indirect emissions controlled by a company (i.e. Scope 1 and 2 emissions), which must be prioritised, the Standard also recommends that companies take urgent action to address other indirect emissions generated along the corporate value chain (i.e. Scope 3 emissions).
+While setting out clear reduction requirements for direct and indirect emissions controlled by a company (i.e. Scope 1 and 2 emissions), which must be prioritized, the Standard also recommends that companies take urgent action to address other indirect emissions generated along the corporate value chain (i.e. Scope 3 emissions).

 The article outlines three steps for companies to immediately scale up investment and action that leads to the avoidance or removal of greenhouse gas (GHG) emissions through BVCM:

-2. Prioritise tropical rainforests and peatlands when conserving and restoring natural carbon sinks: Some 3.75 million hectares of tropical forests were destroyed in 2021 releasing 2.5 Gt CO2, which is more than the annual emissions of India.
-There are no current decarbonisation trajectories for staying below 1.5°C without protecting the world’s forests.
+2. Prioritize tropical rainforests and peatlands when conserving and restoring natural carbon sinks: Some 3.75 million hectares of tropical forests were destroyed in 2021 releasing 2.5 Gt CO₂, which is more than the annual emissions of India.
+There are no current decarbonization trajectories for staying below 1.5°C without protecting the world’s forests.
 Indeed, responsible land use management could provide 30% of the mitigation needed by 2030.
 However, while tropical forests and peatlands constitute less than 7% and 1%, respectively, of the Earth’s terrestrial surface, they are significant carbon sinks but receive only 3% of global climate finance.

 Companies have a significant contribution to make to climate mitigation through BVCM.
-These steps can be supported through the voluntary carbon market (VCM), enabling companies to offset interim emissions in the short-term and residual emissions in the long term while investing in crucial nature-based and technology-based solutions.
+These steps can be supported through the voluntary carbon market (VCM), enabling companies to offset interim emissions in the short-term and residual emissions in the long-term while investing in crucial nature-based and technology-based solutions.